 Only the candidate's parents are legally authorized to create an account and submit an application.
 Agents wishing to submit an application on behalf of a parent should contact the Office of Admission at firstname.lastname@example.org before creating an account.

 Once you’ve logged in or created an account, click on the application form button to start filling out the form.
 You can save your work and return to complete and submit it at any time – please allow 30 minutes to an hour in total to complete the form.
 Please ensure that all form fields are complete before submitting as the application information cannot be edited once submitted.
 Please allow two days for processing the application form and payment.

-All applicants will also need to submit a current school report.
+All applicants will also need to submit a current school report once that item is activated on the checklist.
 Generally a mid-term report is issued by schools in November or December.
-Please upload a current report as soon as it becomes available and no later than February 5, 2021.
+Please upload a current report as soon as the checklist upload becomes available and no later than February 5, 2022.
 Please also submit any standardized testing (eg. EQAO) if available.

 Please do not submit any additional documents unless requested.

 UCC committed more than $5 million in financial assistance for the 2020-2021 year to ensure the College remains affordable for our families.
 Assistance is available to Canadian citizens starting in Year 5, so we encourage all interested and eligible applicants to apply.

 Financial assistance is awarded on the basis of family need as established by a third-party organization, Apple Financial Services.
 Financial assistance decisions are separate from admission decisions.
 Awards range from $5,000 to full tuition.

 A small percentage of financial assistance (less than two per cent) is dedicated to one-time merit-based Entrance Scholarships, awarded to top candidates based on the strength of their admission applications.
 No additional application is required.